 What a business mentor is

-A mentor like me will share their experience and advice with you, helping you to change or improve your mindset, build your confidence, and understand your next steps to making your business (and life!) successful on your terms.
+A good mentor will share their experience and advice with you, helping you to change or improve your mindset, build your confidence, and understand your next steps to making your business (and life!) successful on your terms.

 Mentors encourage you to problem solve and untangle your thorny business issues, but can also share their experiences and contacts with you to help you move through situations which arise.